rbamos/minecraft-ec2-ondemand/README.md

 # minecraft-ec2-ondemand
-Instructions and scripts for running a minecraft server on EC2 on-demand
+This repository contains instructions and scripts for running a minecraft server on EC2 on-demand.

+Feel free to file an issue or reach out directly with any questions.

+## Motivation
+Running a modded Minecraft server on a dedicated host can cost $35+ per month for a server with adequate performance.
+That's the lifetime price of Minecraft, or a few months' subscription for other games.
+This makes running a cloud modded Minecraft server pretty cost-prohibitive.

+Amazon AWS lets you pay for the resources you use, and most people aren't playing Minecraft 24/7, so this provides a work-around -- we can turn off our server when it's not in use and cut that cost down something manageable.
+I'm estimating around $10/month for a modded server.

+The challenge is in enabling and disabling the server as-needed.
+The core solution comes from [doctorray117](https://github.com/doctorray117/minecraft-ondemand), who showed how to launch a Minecraft server when a DNS request is made to that server.

+## Credit

 These instructions lean heavily on
 [doctorray117's Minecraft-OnDemand project](https://github.com/doctorray117/minecraft-ondemand), which does this but with Docker.
+Many thanks to them.

 If you're looking for something simpler to set up, that project has an Infrastructure as Code implementation for faster deployment.

 I wanted to tweak that to run on EC2 for better performance and easier server console access.

-Feel free to file an issue or reach out directly with any questions.

 ## Prerequesites
 1. You need an AWS account.